 In France, the tensions arising during commercial negotiations between large retailers and their suppliers are given close attention by public authorities for whom the litigation may be complex to manage.
-On the one hand, large retailers portray themselves as defenders of consumers' interests claiming that greater buyer power would result in lower retail prices.
+On the one hand, large retailers portray themselves as defenders of consumers' interests assuming that greater buyer power would result in lower retail prices.
 On the other hand, representatives of the agri-food industry argue that retailers' buyer power jeopardizes the sector.

 In fact, there are strong disparities in the balance of power between suppliers and retailers.
-The mass retail industry is dominated by six large companies whose total market share is about 90%.
+The mass retail industry is dominated by six large companies accounting for 90% of the sectors' revenues from sales.
 These companies get their supply from about 15,000 firms which display a great level of heterogeneity regarding their size.
 Most of these supplying firms are SMEs but a handful of large corporations with international footprint account for 40% of these firms' total revenues.

-Large-scale creations or extensions of buying groups have recently affected the balance of the commercial relations between suppliers and retailers.
+Large-scale creations or extensions of buying groups have recently affected the balance of the commercial relation between suppliers and retailers.
 Buying groups are alliances gathering several retailers and designed to negotiate supply contracts with suppliers.
 After the group formation, its members act as a single agent on the wholesale market - which reinforces the concentration faced by their suppliers - but still compete for the selling of goods to final consumers.

-Between September and December 2014, three major alliance agreements were signed in France (Système U-Auchan, Intermarché-Casino and Carrefour-Cora).
-In 2018, a second wave of international alliances involving French retailers took place (Carrefour-Système U, Carrefour-Tesco, and Horizon, which gathers Casino, Auchan, Dia, Metro and Schiever).
-The two waves of alliance settlements differ in several aspects.
+Between September and December 2014, three major alliance agreements were signed in France (Système U-Auchan, Intermarché-Casino et Carrefour-Cora).
+In 2018, a second wave of international agreement settlement involving French retailers took place (Carrefour-Système U, Carrefour-Tesco, and Horizon, which gathers Casino, Auchan, Dia, Metro and Schiever).
+The two waves of agreement settlements differ in several aspects.
 The buying groups created in 2014 gathered only French retailers and their scope was limited to products from private labels which are generally produced by large suppliers.
-From the standpoint of the French CA, the 2018 alliances differ " from those made in 2015 by their larger scope involving an international dimension, and because they include not only national-brand goods (NB\1) but also private labels (PL\ ) "
+From the standpoint of the French Competition Authority, the 2018 alliances differ " from those made in 2015 by their larger scope involving an international dimension, and because they include not only national-brand goods (produits à marque nationale, (MDF^{})1) but also store-brand products (produits à marque de distributeurs, (MDD)2) "

 These cooperation agreements raise important competition issues and are increasingly monitored by the European and French authorities.
-Unlike mergers, buying groups formation does not require ex-ante approval from the Competition Authority and therefore is only subject to ex-post control.
-In France, the CA stated in a 2015 Advisory Opinion that buying groups created in 2014 were unlikely to hinder competition - especially because their scope was limited to private-label products, which presumably limits the risks of economic dependence.
-Since then, the regulator's supervision tools to monitor buying groups have been strengthened.
-The so-called Loi Macron 2015-990 makes it compulsory to notify the CA - at least two months in advance - of a project to form a buyer group.
-The October 30th 2018 EGALIM law allows the French CA to require modifications to the term of the buying group agreement if violations of competition rules are identified.
-The CA can also take precautionary measures and freeze all or part of the project if it identifies agreement terms which substantially undermine competition.
-In accordance with its new regulative powers, the French CA required in its recent decisions - concerning the Horizon (Decision 20-D-13 of October 22, 2020) and Carrefour-Tesco (Decision 20-D-22 of December 17, 2020) buying groups - that retailers exclude from the scope of their joint purchases some type of products.
+Unlike mergers, buying groups formation does not require ex-ante approval from the Competition Authority and therefore is only subject to ex-post regulation.
+In France, the ADLC stated in a 2015 Advisory Opinion that buying groups created in 2014 were unlikely to hinder competition - especially because their scope was limited to private-label products, which presumably limits the risks of economic dependence.
+Since then, the regulator's supervision tools to oversight buying groups have been strengthened.
+The so-called Loi Macron 2015-990 makes it compulsory to notify the ADLC - at least two months in advance - of a project to form a buyer group.
+The October 30th 2018 EGALIM law allows the ADLC to require modifications to the term of the buying group agreement if violations of competition rules are identified.
+The ADLC can also take precautionary measures and freeze all or part of the project if it identifies agreement terms which substantially undermine competition.
+In accordance with its new regulative powers, the ADLC required in its recent decisions - concerning the Horizon (Decision 20-D-13 of October 22, 2020) and Carrefour-Tesco (Decision 20-D-22 of December 17, 2020) buying groups - that retailers exclude from the scope of their joint purchases some type of products.